PAException/engelsburg-api/README.md

 ## Structure

-The Engelsburg-API can be divided into three sections.
+The Engelsburg-API can be divided into two sections.

 ### Public